JakeDyme/DymeExpansion/README.md

 # DymeExpansion

 #### What is it?

 - A tool for generating many cases from a small amount of configuration.
 - A C# dotnet core library, available on Nuget.

 #### Where or when should I use it?

 - When you're wanting to create many test-cases for the sake of testing.

 # Usage

 #### Basic usage

 1. Create a config or/and a config library.
 2. Use **DymeCaseLoader.CasesFromConfig** to generate test cases.
 3. Love thy neighbour.

 #### Terminology

 - Expansion: The creation of many test cases from fewer configs.
-- Inheritence: Importing one config into another (or many depending on the expansion).
+- Inheritance: Importing one config into another (or many depending on the expansion).
 - Interpolation: Using a value from your test case by injecting it into your content.
 - Correlation: Grouping properties so that their values correspond to one another.
 - Composition: Creating a config by by importing one or more other configs.

 ## Expansions

 Expansions are properties in a config that have multiple values.
-If all properties only have one value, then exactly one test case will be generated, but if even one property has more than one value, then multple test cases will be generated.
+If all properties only have one value, then exactly one test case will be generated, but if even one property has more than one value, then multiple test cases will be generated.
 Expansions allow you to easily add data to your configs, and have the system generate more test cases as you do.

 ### Example: Simple Expansion

 ```C#
 // Create some config using the "DymeConfig" class...
 var testConfig = DymeConfig.New("HelloWorld")